 If your application is accepted, we will set you up with the review form.
 You can preview the questions on the review form by downloading the B.C.
 Open Textbooks Review Rubric [Word file] (CC BY).
 You will have three months to write and submit your review.

 All submitted reviews must be approved by BCcampus Open Education to ensure they are complete and comprehensive.
 Once a review is approved, it will be published by the reviewed textbook in the B.C.
-Open Textbook Collection under a CC BY 4.0 International Licence.
-Note that reviews completed prior to March 15, 2018, are under a CC BY-ND 4.0 International Licence.
+Open Textbook Collection under a CC BY 4.0 licence.
+Note that reviews completed prior to March 15, 2018, are under a CC BY-ND 4.0 Iicence.
 The copyright for each review is owned by the reviewer.